Airlines' summit highlights shift of power to Gulf carriers

 But a trio of major Gulf carriers fell short of winning the hearts and minds of U.S. and European carriers, who continue to see them as a threat and question their growth model.

-Etihad’s chief executive James Hogan and the heads of its neighboring competitors, Dubai-based Emirates and Qatar Airways, declined to comment.
+Etihad’s chief executive James Hogan and the heads of its neighbouring competitors, Dubai-based Emirates and Qatar Airways, declined to comment.

 But European rivals who feel threatened by the new competition were openly critical on the sidelines of the June 1-3 meeting.